Monday, February 22, 2010

 B: So pathetic; so painful and delusional: the kind of lyrics I fall for, for some reason.
 I love the couplet “Llevo en mi piel la primavera / ...Y mucho mas amor del que quisera”.

-A: Strings – strings at last!
+A: Strings – at last!
 I’d like it to be a bit more hopeless and less lovely, but still.

 17 Cyprus